Posted in

 Now what will we serve at our next Chesterton meeting?

-4 Responses to “Tea with Chesterton”
+4 thoughts on “Tea with Chesterton

-What a lovely gathering!
+1. What a lovely gathering!
 Several years ago, I was in a book club with Sylvia Patterson-Scott, Peg Selb Strodtbeck, Susan Dierlam, Jan Potter, Dawn Zumbrun, Rachel Renner, Karen Smith and Ginny Kundrat.
 We would read books and then scour the pages for food references to enhance discussion.
 It is deeply heartening to find a coeducational group with the same modus operandi.

 We were sometimes tempted to choose the cuisine first and find a book that gave a good excuse to eat Mexican dishes or French pastries.
 But good books almost always include some vivid references to foods.
 Choosing from the cornucopia of excellent books led us through a wonderful selection of excellent dishes and drinks to stimulate good conversation and satisfy appetites of various kinds.